ajikia15/klaptBack/README.md

 # DGPeaks Laptop Marketplace API

-_Work in progress_ - Backend API for a laptop marketplace platform being developed for [DGPeaks](https://dgpeaks.netlify.app/), a freelance project for a Georgian tourism company.
+_Work in progress_ - Backend API for a laptop marketplace platform being developed for [DGPeaks](https://dgpeaks.netlify.app/), a personal business.

 This is the backend repository.
 The frontend can be found at [klaptFront](https://github.com/ajikia15/klaptFront).